tylert/freq-lists/events/README.rst

 Rideau Lakes Cycle Tour (RLCT)
 ------------------------------

 Happens on the 1st or 2nd weekend in June.
-Usually conflicts with the ARRL June VHF QSO Party.
+Sometimes conflicts with the ARRL June VHF QSO Party.

 * Frequency list:  RLCTFreqs_